thepoly/docs/Style Guide.md

 # M
 #### Mail Services
-Currently in Commons Dining Hall, the RPI mailroom will be moved to the bookstore.
+The RPI mailroom is next to the bookstore at the bottom floor of the Union.

 #### majors
 Do not capitalize the names of majors, unless it is a title specific to an RPI program, e.g., *Science, Technology, and Society* vs. *computer science*, *civil engineering*, or *geology*.
 A list of undergraduate and graduate major codes can be found [here](http://www.rpi.edu/dept/srfs/degreeAppWithMajorCodes.pdf).